Are your pipe’s covered? Tips for protecting them during this freeze

 WESLACO, Texas (ValleyCentral)— If you haven’t done so already, make sure your home’s pipes are protected from the cold weather in the Rio Grande Valley.

-With the below-freezing temperatures, pipe might freeze.
-If pipes freeze, they can cause quite an expensive problem and even burst.
+With the below-freezing temperatures, pipes might freeze–and that can cause quite an expensive problem if they burst.

 “You need to cover your pipes with something that will absorb that temperature, so you need something like pipe insulation, or you can wrap it up in some towels and tape it up,” said Rosemarie Ellis, Ted Borderland Hardware store owner.
 “Many people like to cover it with plastic just in case it gets wet because you don’t want whatever you put on your pipes to get wet.”